872657-AnupamDatta/PracticeDotNet/Linqs/Notes.md

 > When we use Aggregate with seed value and result selector, we filter the result of the aggregation process and then return the final result.

+**Average** : It calculates the average of the numeric items in the collection and returns nullable or non-nullable decimal, double  or float value.